Tuesday, June 30, 2009

 Now, have everyone show their pig drawing to everyone else.
 OK, go to round two, below.

-And, finally round three of the pig game.
+Turning from round 2, we go finally to round three of the pig game.
 Hand out this set of instructions, along with another grid.
 Now, compare the results of the participants.